Connecting the Turkish bath cabinet to the gas supply

 Cabinet and lamp baths

 Women and the Victorian Turkish bath.
-Part 6: attitudes to privacy, nudity, and exercise
+Pt 6: attitudes to privacy, nudity, & exercise